-An illness or infection often trigger HHNS.
+An illness or infection often triggers HHNS.
 The risk is higher in people who are sick and the elderly.
 As the blood glucose increases, the body will attempt to remove the excess via urination, which eventually leads to dehydration.

 These individuals may have difficulties in rehydrating themselves, keeping fluids down and also may not have an awareness of high blood glucose levels.
 The continuous elevation of blood glucose and dehydration will be fatal if not treated immediately.